What does "farm membership" mean?

 Do you grow everything yourselves?

 Yes!
 All the produce, fruit, flowers, seeds, starts, eggs, and meat we sell through any of our venues, we grow at our farm in Hamilton.
 It's not always the prettiest, but it's our own.
 We want you to know, without having to ask, that anything we offer was grown, made, or roasted right here on our place and meets the standards you expect from us.
-We do not buy-and-sell from other farms (no matter how great they are or how good our friendship)even though this would sometime give us a better selection or a more rounded offering for members.
-This does mean that sometimes we won't have eggplant, or hot peppers, or some other item at market or in the subscription box.
+We do not buy-and-sell from other farms (no matter how great they are or how good our friendship) even though this would sometime give us a better selection or a more rounded offering for members.
+This does mean that sometimes we won't have eggplant, or hot peppers, or some other item.
 But we like the clarity and accountability of this policy, and it helps keep the pressure on us to improve our skills and get better at growing in order to meet demand.
 And what's that about roasted here?
 The coffee we sell we purchase as green beans directly from organic farmers in both Indonesia and Papua New Guinea we have a working relationship with from Noah's conservation work in Asia.
 We roast this coffee on farm weekly for both the farmers market, our farmstore.

 How do you decide who receives eatership funds?